-In addition to the above, Sarossa has holdings of below 3 per cent. in two profitable AIM listed companies, one of which operates in the online gaming and sports betting markets and the other is a care sector support services business.
-Both of these companies have solid dividend yield and favourable growth records.
+In addition to the above, Sarossa has one holding of below 3 per cent. in a profitable AIM listed company, operating as a commercial outsourcing services provider and which has a good historic dividend yield and a favourable growth record.